naresh-regala/pytest-sample-api-tests/README.md

 Click on "Run workflow" button
 ```

-## Getting Started
-To execute testcases run from command line:
+## To execute testcases run from command line:
 ```sh
 pytest -m "regression or smoke" - To run regression or smoke testcases pytest -m "regression" - To run only smoke testcases